Amazon Data Scientist Position Guide

 - What is the difference between a linked list and an array?

-We recommend that you refer to these Amazon Data Scientist Interview Questions!
+We recommend that you refer to these Amazon Data Scientist Interview Questions and Amazon SQL Interview Questions!

 These questions cover practical applications of your coding ability and how you approach data problems.
 Don't forget the natural followup to any modeling question: "How can you tell that your model is working?"